Preparing to Buy a Home for the First Time

 • A copy of the check or wire to the escrow company for the earnest money deposit.

-• A transaction history from the end of the last bank statement to the day the earnest money cleared the bank account (after the earnest money check has cleared the buyer's bank account)
+• A transaction history from the end of the last bank statement to the day the earnest money cleared the bank account (after the earnest money check has cleared your bank account)

-• They will order an appraisal of the home being purchased to make sure the price is typical of the market and that they are not overpaying.
-The lender’s underwriter will also want to review the appraisal, as it assures the lender of the home’s value and condition.
+• An underwriter will also want to thoroughly review the appraisal, as it assures the lender of the home’s value and condition.

 Closing and Keys